 The workshop, facilitated by Perkins Eastman will look at several aspects of planning, including academic, research and innovation priorities, transportation, facility needs and design issues, partnership models for funding, economic development, athletics, recreation and housing.
-This type of public input-based planning process previously used at the Arlington Campus of George Mason University can be a successful way to ensure that multiple viewpoints are heard in planning for the university’s future.
+This type of public input-based planning process previously used at the Mason Square (formerly the Arlington Campus) of George Mason University can be a successful way to ensure that multiple viewpoints are heard in planning for the university’s future.

 The kinds of overarching questions that will be discussed during the workshop are:

 - What is your vision of success for the Fairfax West Campus?
 What transformations are needed to achieve that vision?